 There is precious little privacy on any submarine but for a guy who actually gets assigned a rack in one of the berthing spaces (and doesn’t have to share it with his brother Tom via hot-racking) that rack becomes the closest thing to anything personal.
 Depending on your Chief of the Boat, you could do some light “redecoration” in that area and as long as it wasn’t too wild and explicit, everyone in authority sort of turned a blind eye to it.
 Frankly, I did manage to get into the Goat Locker as a messenger to do wake ups, and from time to time observed the art work that adorned the racks in there.

 You were underwater on patrol (boomer) or special operation (Fast boat) for months and at that time there were no females on board.
 At least not physically.
 Many of the guys had pictures of wives and sweet hearts pasted up in the open areas.
 But once they opened their bunk pans, out popped Miss January or Miss February.
-These patriotic girls gave their all for the boys in blue poopy suits.
+These patriotic girls gave their all for the boys in dungarees and blue poopy suits.

 My favorite of all time was Miss April 1974.